joelcarter-dev/art-site/src/pages/art-items/live-test-2.md

 ---
 title: rising phoenix
 about: >-
   A depiction of the mythological creature representing rebirth.
-We are ever changing, and so must let old parts of ourselves die.
+We are ever-changing, and so must let old parts of ourselves die.
 artistNotes: >-
-  A depiction of the mythological creature representing rebirth.
-We are ever changing, and so must let old parts of ourselves die.
+  This piece took the entire day.
+The family table was utterly covered in art supplies of which few were actually used.
+Isn't it amazing; how a mythological creature can represent such important parts of us.
+They are so old.
+They should not be forgotten.
-price: '500'
+price: '100'
 tags:
   - symbolistic
   - dramatic